marcobaturan/AI-replica/Experiment Index Delta Humanity/Experiment Index Delta Humanity.md

 This document provides a clear and professional presentation of your research.
 It adheres to the requested format with a structured, academic tone and is decorated with ASCII art for visual appeal.

+# Folder structure
+    .
+    ├── Delta Humanity Index test.md
+    ├── Experiment 00 Roman Character.ai.md
+    ├── Experiment 01 Roman 30K.md
+    ├── Experiment 02 Roman 30K.md
+    ├── Experiment 03 Roman 30K.md
+    ├── Experiment 04 Roman 30K.md
+    ├── Experiment 05 Roman 30K.md
+    ├── Experiment 06 Roman 100K.md
+    ├── Experiment 08 Roman 300K.md
+    ├── Experiment 09 Roman 500K.md
+    ├── Experiment 11 Roman Full Mind.md
+    └── Experiment Index Delta Humanity.md

+# Explanations

+The file 'Delta Humanity Index test.md' is the set of questions we use to testing the artificial personalities.
+In the experiment with every MindFile we select from low information to high information, with and without GCA.
+GCA means General Cognitive Architecture.
+Is a file made in a pseudo-language, a mixture between YAML and BNF.
+The YAML part is for emulation of structure of the mind, and the BNF is the nested and recursive rules of the mind.
+The GCA is based in a summary of all cognitive architectures developed for all possible projects in Internet, in order to generate the most general model of the human mind based in evidence.
+Because if the vectorial symbolic space of an LLM store all possible combination of intelligences, and GCA constrain to human brains, then the MindFile constraint to specific brain.
+Is a matter of sets and subspaces of the vectorial symbolic space.

+    LLM(GCA(MinfFile)) = Human Mind.